Luke Gifford

-Luke Gifford (born August 28, 1995) is an American football linebacker for the Tennessee Titans of the National Football League (NFL).
-He played college football at Nebraska.
+Luke Gifford (born August 28, 1995) is an American professional football linebacker for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers and was signed as an undrafted free agent by the Dallas Cowboys in 2019.
+He has also played for the Tennessee Titans.

-Early years
+Early life

 Gifford attended Lincoln Southeast High School, where he was a two-way player as a tight end and safety.

 As a sophomore, he contributed to the team winning the 2011 state championship.

 As a junior, he received second-team All-Nebraska honors.
 As a senior, he was named the starting quarterback.

+College career

-He accepted a football scholarship from University of Nebraska with the intention of playing safety, but was converted into a linebacker.
+Gifford accepted a football scholarship from University of Nebraska–Lincoln with the intention of playing safety, but was converted into a linebacker.

 As a redshirt freshman, he appeared in 6 games, tallying 7 tackles (one for loss) before suffering a season-ending hip injury.

 As a sophomore, he appeared in 4 contests as a backup, making only one assisted tackle.

 As a junior, he appeared in 7 games as a starter at outside linebacker, registering 39 tackles (5 for loss) and 1.5 sacks, until suffering a season-ending hip injury.

 As a senior, he appeared in all 12 contests, posting 62 tackles, 13 tackles for loss (led the team), 5.5 sacks (led the team), 7 quarterback hurries and one forced fumble.